AksenovAlex/ResinChocksCalc/README.md

-GUI to calculate the parameters of mounting on the cast resin chocks The "dist" directory contains .exe file of programm
+GUI to calculate the parameters of mounting on the cast resin chocks.
+The "dist" directory contains .exe file of programm